stefanesco/obsidize/README.md

 **Stages:**

 1. **Trigger:** The pipeline is triggered by a push of a tag that starts with `v`.
 2. **Build Release Job:** This job runs on a matrix of operating systems (Linux, macOS amd64, macOS arm64).
 For each OS, it:
-    *   Sets up the environment with GraalVM.
+   a.
+Sets up the environment with GraalVM.
-    *   Runs the `bb package` command, which builds the native executable.
+   b.
+Runs the `bb package` command, which builds the native executable.
 This command also runs all the CI checks.
-    *   Packages the executable into a `.tar.gz` archive and calculates its SHA256 hash.
+   c.
+Packages the executable into a `.tar.gz` archive and calculates its SHA256 hash.
-    *   Uploads the archive and the SHA256 hash as artifacts.
+   d.
+Uploads the archive and the SHA256 hash as artifacts.
 3. **Release Job:** This job runs after all the build jobs are complete.
 It:
-    *   Downloads all the release artifacts.
+    a.
+Downloads all the release artifacts.
-    *   Creates a new GitHub Release and attaches all the archives to it.
+    b.
+Creates a new GitHub Release and attaches all the archives to it.
 4. **Update Homebrew Tap Job:** This job runs after the release is created.
 It:
-    *   Downloads the release artifacts.
+    a.
+Downloads the release artifacts.
-    *   Generates a new Homebrew formula with the updated version and SHA256 hashes.
+    b.
+Generates a new Homebrew formula with the updated version and SHA256 hashes.
-    *   Pushes the new formula to the Homebrew tap repository.
+    c.
+Pushes the new formula to the Homebrew tap repository.

 **Gates:**

-*   The `release` job will only run if the `build-release` job completes successfully for all operating systems.
+1. The `release` job will only run if the `build-release` job completes successfully for all operating systems.
-*   The `update-homebrew` job will only run if the `release` job completes successfully.
+2. The `update-homebrew` job will only run if the `release` job completes successfully.
-*   The actual release to GitHub and the push to the Homebrew tap are gated and will not run in "dry-run" mode.
+3. The actual release to GitHub and the push to the Homebrew tap are gated and will not run in "dry-run" mode.

 **Targets:**

-*   The final targets of the pipeline are:
+- The final targets of the pipeline are:
-    *   A new GitHub Release with the native executables for Linux and macOS.
+  - A new GitHub Release with the native executables for Linux and macOS.
-    *   An updated Homebrew formula for easy installation on macOS.
+  - An updated Homebrew formula for easy installation on macOS.

 ### Testing the Release Pipeline